thir13en/authentication-limb/notes/oauth.md

 #### Why is this safe from CSRF?
 Although a form submit to `/refresh_token` will work and a new `access token` will be returned, the attacker can't read the `response` if they're using an `HTML `form.
 To prevent the attacker from successfully making a fetch or `AJAX request` and read the response, this **requires the Authorization Server's `CORS` policy to be set up correctly** to prevent requests from unauthorized websites.

+### How to setup

+Authorization Server will return an `access_token` and a `refresh_token`.
+The `access_token` will be included in the `Response body` and the `refresh_token` will be included in the `cookie`.

+#### Refresh Token cookie setup:

+* Use the `httpOnly` flag to **prevent `JavaScript` from reading** it.
+* Use the `secure=true` flag so it can only be sent over `HTTPS`.
+* Use the `SameSite=strict` flag whenever possible to prevent `CSRF`.
+This can only be used if the Authorization Server has the same site as your front-end.
+If this is not the case, your **Authorization Server must set CORS headers in the back-end or use other methods to ensure that the refresh token request can only be done by authorized websites**.

+#### Store the access token in memory

+Put this `access token` in a variable in your front-end site.

+#### Step 3: Renew access token using the refresh token

+When the `access token` is gone or has expired, hit the `/refresh_token` endpoint and the `refresh token` that was stored in the cookie in step 1 will be included in the request.
+You'll get a new `access token` and can then use that for your API Requests.